 John Leslie Breck is widely credited with introducing Impressionism to American audiences.
 After working in Giverny, where he was briefly engaged to Monet’s stepdaughter Blanche, he returned to his native Boston, holding a solo exhibition at the city’s St. Botolph Club in 1890.
 He exhibited again in 1893, prompting a local critic to dub Breck ‘the head of the American Impressionists’.

-Another leading American artist to experiment with Impressionist techniques was John Singer Sargent — now a household name.
+Another leading American artist to experiment with Impressionist techniques was John Singer Sargent, now a household name.
 Sargent, who had an excellent command of French, first met Monet in 1876.
 It was in 1885, while visiting Giverny, that he painted his great impressionist work, Claude Monet Painting by the Edge of the Wood.

 Where did the American Impressionists paint?

 The artists associated with American Impressionism worked across the US, but certain areas became particularly associated with the movement, as Giverny had been in France.
-The three works discussed in the video above, by Hassam, Breck and Sargent, were all painted on Ironbound Island, Maine, which was owned by the Blaney family.
+Hassam, Breck and Sargent, for example, all painted on Ironbound Island, in Maine, which was owned by the Blaney family.
 The Blaneys mixed in prominent circles, and came into contact with a number of the American Impressionists, whom they invited to stay in their island home.